-This is in line with the wider picture seen in the FTSE 350, where non-financial KPIs are generally less well reported and are often generic measures such as employee headcount, without establishing the context for the measure, other than employees inherently being seen as a key resource to the business.
-Where value is well disclosed in annual reporting these non-financial KPI measures are linked to key strategic priorities, often linked to delivery of goods and services.
+The wider picture seen in the FTSE350 (outlined in section 1.4.1.4 of this report) shows that non-financial KPIs are generally less well reported and are often generic measures such as employee headcount, without establishing the context for the measure, other than employees inherently being seen as a key resource to the business.

+Where value is well delivered in annual reporting these non-financial KPI measures are linked to key strategic priorities, often linked to delivery of goods and services.
 They are presented with the financial KPIs and shown to have a similar level of importance and management focus.

-Where portfolio companies have demonstrated a level of reporting above the expected requirements of the Guidelines to be "best in class", they have generally been meeting other regulatory reporting requirements, such as within the utility industries.
-However, this is not always the case, and some portfolio companies have provided an insight into their business through the inclusion of key non-financial metrics.
+The level of companies producing excellent or "best in class" disclosures has remained steady in the current year at 14% (2015: 15%).
+These companies have generally been meeting other regulatory reporting requirements, such as within the utility industries.
+This is not always the case, and some portfolio companies have provided an insight into their business through the inclusion of key non-financial metrics.